 Can non-members join the club’s walks?

 Yes – non-members can participate in club walks on up to two occasions per year.
-If they attend more walks than this without joining, they will not be covered by the club’s Civil Liability Insurance.
+We would hope that by that stage they would choose to join the club.
+Join Online now

 How long does membership last?